c0nf1den71al/wagyu-xss/README.md

 ## Known Issues
 * If a payload redirects the user, the command to set the payload as executed is never complete.
 Therefore, the redirect happens whenever the user returns to the page.
 * Unacknowledged alerts cause the script to hang and queue is never cleared.
+* Command history isn't fetched until a command is executed on first launch.